 "Nihonmatsu Chrysanthemum Dolls" is a chrysanthemum festival that colors the autumn of Nihonmatsu City

-Nihonmatsu City is known as the "Castle Town of Chrysanthemums," and has had many chrysanthemum enthusiasts since the feudal era.
-Chrysanthemum dolls have been displayed around town since the early Showa period.
-The chrysanthemums and chrysanthemum dolls, which have been cultivated with great care and attention by enthusiasts, are magnificent!
-You can also enjoy the autumn leaves in the park.
+Nihonmatsu Cityis known as the "Castle Town of Chrysanthemums," and it has had many chrysanthemum enthusiasts since the Edo period.
+Chrysanthemum dolls have been displayed throughout the city since the early Showa era.
+The chrysanthemums and chrysanthemum dolls, lovingly cultivated by many enthusiasts, are magnificent!
+You can also enjoy the autumn foliage in the park at the same time.

 Kasumigajo Park <Information>